Installation

 ). - Profiling workflow for generating quality rule candidates (not scheduled by default eliminating cost concerns)

-- Quality dashboards for monitoring to display information about the data quality issues (not scheduled by default eliminating cost concerns)
+- Quality dashboard for monitoring to display information about the data quality issues (not scheduled by default eliminating cost concerns)

 ).
 You can also install DQX globally

-by setting 'DQX_FORCE_INSTALL' environment variable.
+by setting the 'DQX_FORCE_INSTALL' environment variable.
 The following options are available:

 DQX_FORCE_INSTALL=global databricks labs install dqx